Ads from Architectural Forum Magazine

 Workers have slowed up!
 Production has bogged down!
 Morale is low!
 Costs are high!
 And it’s all the fault of Simon Degree … the silent saboteur of production and profits.

-Let’s see … handlebar moustache – check.
+Let’s see … handlebar mustache – check.
 Cowboy hat – check.
-Whip (for impacting the workers) - check.
-Uhm, pretty sure that Simon Degree was modeled after historical caricature from around 1860, …. hmmmm – I just can’t quite put my finger on it.
+Whip (for impacting the workers) – check.
+Uhm, pretty sure that Simon Degree was modeled after historical caricature from around 1860, …. hmmm – I just can’t quite put my finger on it.
 I could probably figure it out except I’m distracted by those fancy boots he’s wearing.
 They look a little too fancy for someone who a whip cracker.

 Hoffman Hot Water Ad Architectural Forum Magazine